patr1ckm/mvtboost/cran-comments.md

 This improves documentation and user interface, and updates package to 0.4.

 - Added `mvtb.covex` that directly returns the covariance explained matrix.
+- `mvtb.plot` gains `return.grid` argument to return gbm grid that is used for plotting
+- Documentation of functions improved, using more `\code{}` statements, among other things
+- Tests for summary functions improved
+- Revised package vignettes
+- corrected order of variable names for 'age', 'educ' and 'income' in wellbeing data
+- `mvtb.heat` gains a `dec` argument to specify the number of digits after the decimal to plot
+- example in `?mvtboost` has been updated to produce a cleaner plot

 ## Test environments